merolagio/LSSPCA/README.md

   LSSPCA provides only 3 functions

--  *lsspca* is the basic function to it computes sparse PCs.
+-  *lsspca* is the basic function that computes the sparse PCs.

 -  *lsspca_blocked* computes lsspca separately on specified subsets of variables.